OleJoik/agones-gcp-websockets/README.md

 The [cert-manager docs](https://cert-manager.io/docs/configuration/acme/dns01/google/) describe how to resolve DNS01 challenges when using Google CloudDNS to manage your DNS.

 These are the steps to obtain a certificate:
+1. Create a service accountand give it access to the following roles
+2. Download a json-serviceaccount key
+3. Create a kubernetes secret with serviceaccount key
+4. Create an Issuer referencing the secret
+5. Create a kubernetes cert-manager certificate object
+6. A TLS certificate secret is created for you

+And now, the steps in detail:
 1. [Create a service account](https://console.cloud.google.com/iam-admin/serviceaccounts) and [give it access](https://console.cloud.google.com/iam-admin/iam) to the following roles:

     - EITHER: